climbcat/mcparse/README.md

 was initially ported, as not aligned with the project's purpose of being a proof-of-concept exploration, rather than a production-ready overhaul.

+A Windows port is also very attainable, but time was not dedicated at this stage to thorought testing on multiple platforms.